-Recueil des décisions du Conseil d'Etat, du Tribunal des Conflits et des jugements des tribunaux administratifs, 1821- ; (IALS: 1905 -).
+Recueil des décisions du Conseil d'Etat, du Tribunal des Conflits et des jugements des tribunaux administratifs, 1821- ; ( available at IALS in print from 1905 onwards and onsite online access is available via Dalloz Revues).
 It is known by the name of its 19th century editor, Lebon.

-Summaries of important decisions are available on the website of the Conseil d'Etat.
-A selection are available in English at http://english.conseil-etat.fr/Judging.
-Decisions of the Conseil d'Etat are available on Legifrance under Jurisprudence.
+Decisions of the Conseil Constitutionnel are available on the website of the Conseil Constitutionnel and on Legifrance.
+A selection of cases is available in English from the Conseil Constitutionnel website at: www.conseil-constitutionnel.fr/en/selection-of-qpc-decisions.

-Le Doctrinal includes a digest of, and commentary on, significant French court decisions: Jurisprudence Clé.
+Le Doctrinal also includes a collection of significant French court decisions.

 Other printed sources at IALS to try:

 Below is a selection of citations to decisions of French courts: